poweradmin/poweradmin-docs/docs/installation/composer.md

 ```

 This command will create a poweradmin folder in the current directory, download, and set up Poweradmin without
 development dependencies.
-After running the Composer command, you need to create a simple configuration file at
+After running the Composer command, you need to create or modify the configuration file at
-`inc/config.inc.php` with basic database settings.
+`config/settings.php` with your database and application settings.

 ## Directory Structure